Skip to main content

 Q: I own a camp and property in New York.
 Can I purchase a resident hunting license?

-A: Residency is a fixed, permanent and principal home to which a person always intends to return.
+A: Residency is a fixed, permanent, and principal home to which a person always intends to return.
 Simply owning land or paying taxes does not make one eligible for resident license fees.
-More information on residency is found in the front of this guide.
+More information on residency is found on License Fees.

 A: Only the person possessing the DMP may take an antlerless deer.
 DMPs may be consigned from one hunter to another, but this needs to happen before the deer is harvested.
 See the DMP consignment rules for more info.